stretcharm/PowerBI_Training/README.md

 	- A new field and icon is created for the group/bin
 	- We can then use this on an axis
 	- We can edit the options to make it suit our needs.
-	- PowerBI does this by creating a Dax in the background for us.
+	- PowerBI does this by creating a DAX in the background for us.
-- We can also make use of Dax Quick Measures which are prebuilt calculatutions
+- We can also make use of DAX Quick Measures which are prebuilt calculatutions
 	- Pick the fields you want and it will create the DAX
 	- You can then edit it or just learn how to write more advanced DAX
-- Here we can create a calculation that shows the spending different from a yearly visit purpose from thtat spend by those visiting friends or Relatives
+- Here we can create a calculation that shows the spending differemce from a yearly visit purpose from those spend by visiting friends or Relatives

 Start File
 https://github.com/stretcharm/PowerBI_Training/blob/master/Uk%20Tourism_Exercise%20Video%207.pbix